brainix/pottery/README.md

 ## HyperLogLogs

-HyperLogLogs are an interesting data structure that allow you to answer the question, _&ldquo;How many distinct elements have I seen?&rdquo;_; but not the questions, _&ldquo;Have I seen this element before?&rdquo;_ or _&ldquo;What are all of the elements that I&rsquo;ve seen before?&rdquo;_  So think of HyperLogLogs as Python sets that you can add elements to and get the length of;
-but that you can&rsquo;t use to test element membership, iterate through, or get elements back out of.
+HyperLogLogs are an interesting data structure designed to answer the question, _&ldquo;How many distinct elements have I seen?&rdquo;_; but not the questions, _&ldquo;Have I seen this element before?&rdquo;_ or _&ldquo;What are all of the elements that I&rsquo;ve seen before?&rdquo;_  So think of HyperLogLogs as Python sets that you can add elements to and get the length of; but that you can&rsquo;t use to test element membership, iterate through, or get elements out of.

 HyperLogLogs are probabilistic, which means that they&rsquo;re accurate within a margin of error up to 2%.
 However, they can reasonably accurately estimate